-Back in the galley, no longer homesick but just as alone, he did just that.
-And he cried.
+Back in the galley, no longer homesick but just as alone, the boy did just that.
+And then he cried.
 But only a little, more from the stress of the whole affair than from fear or confusion.
-He understood what was happening, and what was likely to be the outcome of it all.
+He understood what was happening, and also what was likely to be the outcome of it all.

 "What are you doing?!
 Are you crying?!" shouted Mrs. Bromley, an older woman, one of his grandmother's best friends and traveling companions, as she came into the galley to find the boy crying alone.
 "You know, your grandfather can hear you crying.
-Yes, he can!
+He can!
 And do you know that if you don't stop crying, right now, it's going to kill him?!
-Yes, it will!
+It will!
 He can hear you!
+Your grandfather can hear you!
 Stop crying!
 Do you want to kill your grandfather?!
-Stop crying!"
+Then stop crying!"

-Even in that moment, the boy knew this was a ridiculous contention and merely the fearful rantings of a panicked old woman.
-But he also knew, right then, that he'd never be able to forget those crazy words, either.
+Even in that moment, the boy knew that this was a ridiculous contention and merely the fearful rantings of a panicked old woman.
+But he also knew, right in that moment, that he'd never be able to forget those crazy words, either.
 And he didn't.

 Later, he fell asleep on the bench that ran the length of the galley table, the game board still folded, unused, tucked in along side the bench near his feet.

 When he awoke the next morning, still lying on the galley bench, he found the sun already up, its diffuse light shining through the portholes above him, and his head nestled comfortably in his grandmother's ample lap.
 He stretched quietly, looked up and caught her gaze.
 Her lips pursed, her eyes red, she nevertheless tried to smile.
 He always loved her smile, especially in that moment.